Added to your Itinerary Planner below

 If you continue to follow the Pennine Way you will find a set of stone steps up the left hand side of the cove which will take you up onto the limestone pavement at the top for stunning views over Malhamdale and beyond.

 There are two circular walks that take in the base and top of Malham Cove.
 A longer circular walk including Malham Tarn and Gordale Scar.
-Or the walk can be shortened by missing out Malham Tarn and following the Malham Landscape Trail.
+Or the walk can be shortened by missing out Malham Tarn and following the Malham Landscape Trail - you can find out more and download details on the Yorkshire Dales National Park Authority's website.